 The conventional SR antenna follows the classical aperture-coupled feeding configuration in which a microstrip feed line, located on the bottom dielectric layer, couples energy to the spiral resonator located on the top dielectric layer through an aperture etched in the ground plane.
-This approach has been widely reported in prior literature due to its relative simplicity and effectiveness in achieving moderate bandwidth extension compared to direct microstrip feeding.
+This approach has been widely reported in the prior literature due to its relative simplicity and effectiveness in achieving moderate bandwidth extension compared to direct microstrip feeding.